 The compatible ink cartridge is by far the most common of the "Generic" or non genuine type of cartridges.
 They are mass produced by the millions and for this reason they are very affordable in comparison to the "Brand Name" equivalent.
 Most of the Generic inks sold by reputable retailers are of a very high quality and they represent a huge saving over the genuine products.
 Typically savings can be in the range of 50 - 150% compared to equivalent "Brand Name" products.

-One of the most critical aspects of generic printer ink is it's ability to not dry on the surface of the printhead.
+One of the most critical aspects of generic or third party cartridges is it's ability to not dry on the surface of the printhead.
 Many of the compatible cartridges on the market these days are still not correctly formulated and often the residual ink that is left on the printhead surface dries too fast and the result is a blocked printhead resulting in poor quality printouts.

 Refillable Cartridges and CISS